2022 Russian debt default: Background

 A default for the purposes of CDS contracts "occurs once the determination committee votes for a credit event, which has now happened," said Gabriele Foa, portfolio manager of the Global Credit Opportunities Fund at Algebris.
 "Of course…it is a very small amount, so the definition of default is very technical.
 If, as it seems, it is not possible for foreign investors to receive dollars starting May 25, the default will soon be more material."

 Finance Minister Anton Siluanov dismissed the default status as a "farce", since Russia has plenty of dollar and euro funds to repay the debt.
 Associated Press reported that the official default on Russian's foreign debt would take time to be confirmed.
 Financial analysts described Russia's situation as unique, since it has extensive amounts of cash to fulfill its debt obligations and very small foreign debt compared to USA.

 Russian default on foreign debt

 On Monday 27 June 2022, Moody's rating agency declared that Russia defaulted on its foreign debt after missing a payment deadline the preceding Sunday.

+Post default events

+In September 2023 a Russian USD denominated bond with a value of $3 billion became repayable.
+Repayment was made in rubles, with the Russian National Wealth Fund selling currencies to offset any bond owners who needed to sell their rubles, so supporting the ruble FX rate.